First-Year Application Checklist

 Proof of English language proficiency, if English is not your first language (view International Applicants for details)

-EARLY ACTIONFirst-year students who submit all required application materials, including their completed FAFSA, and are admitted by December 5 are eligible for Early Action.
-The benefits of Early Action include a $1,000 one-time scholarship for your first year at Moore, as well as priority financial aid.
+First-year students who submit all required application materials, including their completed FAFSA, and are admitted by December 15 are eligible for the Foundation Year Scholarship.
+The benefits of the Foundation Year Scholarship include a $1,000 one-time scholarship for your first year at Moore, as well as priority financial aid.

 INTERNATIONAL BACCALAUREATE (IB) CREDIT